The Least Politically Prejudiced Place in America

 The pastor for the past 15 years has been a big bear of a man named Fred Garry.
 He has a wide, open face, soft eyes, and a thatch of dark-gray hair that is clearly not one of his priorities.
 Politically speaking, Garry is on the left—or, as he puts it, “one click above a communist.”
 His sermons are homespun but then intellectual all of a sudden.
 He’s as likely to quote Bono as he is Dietrich Bonhoeffer, the anti-Nazi German theologian.
 His wife Kathy, meanwhile, has voted for Republicans more often than not.
 “We cancel each other out,” he says—something I would hear again and again in Watertown.

 In 2003, when Garry moved to Watertown from outside Seattle, there weren’t any big-box stores in town.
 Facebook and Twitter had yet to be invented.
-He and Kathy had six children, and Watertown felt, right away, like a good place to raise them.
+He and Kathy had five children, and Watertown felt, right away, like a good place to raise them.
 There was no need for helicopter parenting, because everyone knew everyone, and everyone was watching.
-When Garry’s 2-year-old son would strip naked and streak out of the house, as he enjoyed doing back then, the neighbors would help round him up, without judgement.
+When Garry’s 2-year-old son would strip naked and streak out of the house, as he enjoyed doing back then, the neighbors would help round him up, without judgment.
 Garry felt at home with the lack of pretense: “In Watertown, there’s no posturing,” he says.
 “You are who you are.”

 By then, Fort Drum had expanded significantly, and Watertown had a healthy civic culture.
 There was a daily, family-owned newspaper, a busy YMCA, and two different Rotary Clubs.
 Garry eventually joined one Rotary Club and the boards of the hospital and the YMCA.